onecommons/unfurl/docs/expressions.rst

 get_dir
 ^^^^^^^

+  :location: a named folder
+  :mkdir: (default: true) If true, create the folder if missing.

   Return an absolute path to the given named folder where ``name`` is one of:

   :.:   directory that contains the current instance's the ensemble